“Erroneous assumptions can be disastrous.” – Peter Drucker

-I like to challenge my team to come up with two maybe three suggested solutions, and include themselves in at least one of them.
-I’m always weary of people who offer suggestions without rolling up their sleeves, it’s so tiring.
+I like to challenge my team to come up with two maybe three suggested solutions and include themselves in at least one of them.
+I’m always wary of people who offer suggestions without rolling up their sleeves, it’s so tiring.

 Trust your instincts

 As a good leader, you already have good instincts and developed skillsets.
 You also have the skills and instincts of your team at your disposal.
 Ask specific “why” questions, because they require an explanation which is always more helpful than a three or four-word answer.